 Challenging self is part of living.
 As the restrictions to travel developed in 2020 I took some time to evaluate my dreams.
 Hiking the full 2,190 miles of the Appalachian Trail topped the list.
 Time to observe nature, leave external voices behind, reflect and connect with self were elements the journey would offer.
 But for me I admitted thru hiking would not happen.
-In 2020, the system was closed due to the pandemic to many others who hoped to set out.
+In 2020, the pandemic closed the system to many others who hoped to set out.
 I made my own trail.

 I had wanted to connect the traditional random woven rag rugs we had from family members with rug hooking in a design and found a long narrow map of the Appalachian Trail which fit this concept.
 Two runners of linen each 59″ x 19″ were marked with the trail blazes, major river paths, and geographical sections.
 I pulled wools from inventory and sorted them into seasonal colored piles to become strips ready for the hook and finally 107,616 loops.

 Over the next two months I hooked away in the studio, daily posting progress shots on my Instagram page ArtWools, Susan L Feller.
 The encouragement from followers included stories of their own experiences with the trail.
 Some lived close by.
 As I got to that spot I thought about them, even inserting a favorite color.
 As the seasons changed from cool colorful spring into warmer summer I switched piles of wool intermingling the colors as I imagined would be happening in the higher elevations and warmer valleys.